Deadly-Pigg/console-battleship/README.md

 - Inform user when their ship/the enemy ship has been sunk
 - Input validation
 ### Make a bot to automatically play against the player
-- Computer can play the game in a very naive manner.
+- Computer can play the game in a very random manner. (for Easy difficulty)
+- Make algorithm track and sink a ship when it hits a cell with a ship on it. (for Normal+ difficulty)
+- Expanding upon above: Make it work for stupid players who place ships in-contact with eachother